Adryana Ribeiro

-Adryana Ribeiro (1973) is a Brazilian singer signed to Deckdisc.
+Adryana Ribeiro (born in 1973) is a Brazilian singer signed to Deckdisc.
 She has released solo works and also albums under the name "Adryana e a Rapaziada".

 Career

 In 1994, after participating in a test for the record label Sony BMG Music Entertainment, music critic Sérgio Cabral said that Ribeiro was the "new revelation of samba".
-Her first album, Adryana Ribeiro, had the participation of great artists and samba players like Martinho da Vila, Demônios da Garoa and Raphael Rabello.
+Her first album, Adryana Ribeiro, had the participation of artists and samba players like Martinho da Vila, Demônios da Garoa and Raphael Rabello.
 The graphic material was designed by Elifas Andreato.
 The song "Sempre Sou Eu", performed with Luiz Carlos, leader of the band Raça Negra, reached good positions in the music charts.